Microsoft releases new Windows 10 preview with Your Phone app

 In the coming weeks, Windows Insider and Android users will see a desktop pin that takes them directly to the Your Phone app.
 After you download the app to your mobile phone and follow the setup prompts (Android 7.0 and above required, China is excluded), you will get quicker access to your phone’s content.

 Windows Insider and iPhone users will be able to use Your Phone to send webpages instantly to their PCs and pick up where they left off.
-Using Edge, you’ll be able to continue reading, watching, or browsing on a bigger screen.
+Using Edge, users will be able to continue reading, watching, or browsing on a bigger screen.

 Separately, Microsoft has also made improvements to Narrator, including to reliability (when changing Narrator’s view), Scan Mode (reading, navigating, and selecting text), QuickStart (relaunching and focusing), and Braille (commanding when using the Narrator key).
 The “Move to beginning of text” keystroke has changed to Narrator + B (was Narrator + Control + B) and the “Move to end of text” keystroke has changed to Narrator + E (was Narrator + Control + E).